 The Diavik Mine is Canada's largest diamond mine.
-The mine began producing diamonds in January 2003, and has since produced more than 100 million carats from three kimberlite pipes (A154 South, A154 North, and A418).
-Rio Tinto has approved the development of an open pit mine on a fourth pipe (A21) which is targeted for production by the end of 2018.
-Recent public announcements have indicated that the development of the A21 pipe continues to progress according to plan.
+The mine began producing diamonds in January 2003, and has since produced more than 120 million carats from three kimberlite pipes (A154 South, A154 North, and A418).
+Rio Tinto recently announced that it commenced production at its fourth open pit diamond pipe (A21) and it is expected to achieve full production by the end of 2018.